abdelrahmanelsayed20/NurtriQuest/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the project maintainer at s-mostafa.abdelhameed@zewailcity.edu.eg.
+For any questions or suggestions, please open an issue on GitHub or contact the project maintainer at s-mostafa.abdelhameed@zewailcity.edu.eg.  or at S-abdulrahman.hassan@zewailcity.com